histeriks/hardening-cabbage/README.md

 # CARBONARA
 # savagely butchered from jshielder by yours trully! torn to shreads and rebuilt again, aiding my lazy-ass roots bretheren from all over!
-# script's purpose is hardening of Ubuntu 18.04, achieving CIS regulatory compliance without having to move a finger!
+# script's purpose is hardening of Ubuntu 18.04 (but all Ubuntu versions are tested & can be used), achieving CIS regulatory compliance without having to move a finger!

 Carbonara not because diamonds are the hardest, purest, densest form of carbon, the hardest crap in whole damn universe...
 Carbonara because it resembles spaghetti, Spaghetti Carbonara, trashy food made from carbonized bacon, spaghetti and eggs...